I Think You've Gone Mad (Or the Sins of the Father)

-I Think You've Gone Mad (Or the Sins of the Father) is the third studio album by Toronto rapper and producer Sean Leon.
+I Think You've Gone Mad (Or the Sins of the Father) is the debut studio album by Toronto rapper and producer Sean Leon.
 It was released by The IXXI Initiative on February 5, 2017.
 The album also features collaborations with Daniel Caesar and the deceased Canadian rapper Redway.
 It was produced by Leon and many producers, such as WondaGurl, Eestbound, Jordan Evans and others.